RTÉ Television Centre: Studio 4

-This is the largest television studio in Ireland and it can accommodate audiences of up to 300.
+This is the largest fully equipped television studio in Ireland and it can accommodate audiences of up to 300.
 The studio is home to programmes such as The Late Late Show, The Tommy Tiernan Show and Claire Byrne Live.

 Studio 4 was completed in 1982 but did not enter full operation until 1986 when the popular weekday afternoon talk/entertainment show "Live at 3" was produced from the studio.

 The studio was completely overhauled and refurbished in the summer of 1995 which saw it gain a permanent audience rostra installed which could accommodate audiences of up to 300 if required.
 The long running Late Late Show and other key audience based entertainment shows moved into Studio 4 from Autumn 1995.